 The side options are pretty solid, although not nearly as good as the fried chicken.
 The green beans are fresh and not over-seasoned and the mashed potatoes and gravy are a perfect addition to the comfort food.
 With the sides, the meal is certainly shareable although I wouldn’t want to share the fried chicken.

 We’ve also tried the Pot Roast at Plaza Inn, which comes with the same sides.
-Although it’s not currently available (as of August 2021) we expect it to return in time.
 The meat is tender and the gravy compliments the meal well.
 Melissa actually prefers this to the Fried Chicken which is one of the biggest conflicts of our marriage.
 Don’t get me wrong, the Pot Roast is a good option if you don’t like Fried Chicken but not an incredible counter-service meal.

 We had several great experiences with the staff at Plaza Inn.
 Getting our food was extremely easy and our table was cleared and taken care of without us moving a muscle.
 The man clearing tables was cheerful, eager to talk with guests.
 Towards the end of our meal, he pulled out a harmonica and played a few songs.
 He also led the group in singing Happy Birthday to two guests that were celebrating there.
 Bringing those guests a piece of cake with a candle.
 This was just another example of the detail and charm that Disneyland, and specifically Plaza Inn, offers.
 While those moments haven’t happened every time we’ve gone to Plaza Inn, we’ve always had a pleasant experience.